 Figure 1 illustrates the intuition behind our empirical strategy.
 Initially, a pair of nearby blocks i and j received their security and dispute resolution services from the same state headquarters, as seen on the left.
-Once the new border was introduced, as seen on the right, block i was assigned to be supported by a headquarters further away-about 400 meters at the median.
-In effect, the new borders introduced idiosyncratic increases in distance to police and dispute resolution in one of each pair.
-We examine the effect of the distance shock, Δd{ii} , on differences in long-term outcomes within block pairs, ΔY{ii} .
+Initially, blocks were roughly 1000 meters from their nearest headquarters on average.
+Once the new border was introduced, as seen on the right, block i was assigned to be supported by a headquarters further away-about 400 meters further on average.
+Thus, the new borders introduced idiosyncratic increases in distance to police and dispute resolution in one of each pair-a "distance shock".
+We examine the effect of the shock, Δd{ij} , on differences in long-term outcomes within block pairs.

-The key identifying assumption is that no other characteristic (such as economic development) changed discontinuously along the new borders unless it was a consequence of this proximity to state services (Keele and Titiunik, 2015).1 Consistent with this, we see that the block pairs are balanced according to a wide range of initial characteristics that could confound our estimates, including demographics as well as distance to other social services,
+The key identifying assumption is that no other characteristic changed discontinuously along the new borders unless it was a consequence of this proximity to state protection services (Keele and Titiunik, 2015).1 Consistent with this, we see that the block pairs are balanced according to a wide range of initial characteristics that could confound our estimates, including demographics as well as distance to other social services, infrastructure, and business agglomerations.
+To account for any unobserved confounders, we conduct placebo tests of alternate borders and see no evidence of discontinuities there.

-1Because of how city services are organized, distance to public security is the only state service where access changes discontinuously at the new borders.
-All others-schools, health centers, and so on-are not allocated at the communa level, and so the new borders did not change proximity to other arms of the state.
-Of course, if other public services did shift discontinuously, this would only change the interpretation of the causal effect.
-As it stands, we can mainly attribute any impacts to public security.
+1Of course, if other public services did shift discontinuously, this would only change the interpretation of the causal effect.
+As it stands, this paper argues that we can mainly attribute any impacts to public security.